husky-team/husky/README.md

     mkdir release
     cd release
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make help               # List all build target make -j8 Master         # Build the Husky master make $ApplicationName   # Build the Husky application

-Config
+Configuration
 -------------

 Husky is supposed to run on any platform.
-Configurations can be stored in a configure file(INI format) or can be the command arguments when running Husky.
+Configurations can be stored in a configure file (INI format) or can be the command arguments when running Husky.
 An example file for configuration is like the following:

     # Required
     master_host=xxx.xxx.xxx.xxx